Zenha123/Invoice-Po-Matcher/README.md

 ## 🚀 Project Overview

-The **Invoice-PO Matcher** streamlines the verification process between **Purchase Orders (POs)** and **Invoices**.
-Users can:

-- Upload multiple invoices per PO
+The **Invoice-PO Matcher** is designed to streamline the verification process between  **Purchase Orders (POs)** and **Invoices**.
+Users can upload multiple invoices per PO, and the system intelligently matches and highlights discrepancies.
+Data extraction is automated using OCR and structured with Mistral AI for accurate insights.
-- Automatically match POs with linked invoices
-- Highlight discrepancies with item-level comparison

 **Key Features:**